 For the longest time, Toyota has held a firm presence on the US market.
 It seems like the automaker’s portion of the car pie keeps getting bigger and bigger.
 That is hardly surprising though, given its reputation for reliable cars.

 When it comes to daily drivers, Americans are pragmatic.
 We want something that is easy to maintain and doesn’t cost a ton to drive around.
-On top of that, even though we love our big cars, regular-size sedans seem to be quite popular too.
+On top of that, even though we love our big cars, regular-size sedans seem to be quite popular, too.
 Maybe even more so, as Toyota Corolla is one of the vehicles we see the most on car carriers.
-However, this is not the only model that Toyota has on our list!
+However, this is not the only Toyota model on our list!

 To the untrained eye, the Camry may not seem all that different from a Corolla.
-If you search around a little bit, you will see that plenty of people consider the Camry to be redundant.
+A quick online search will reveal that plenty of people consider the Camry to be redundant.
 So why do we still see so many people choosing it over the Corolla?
 And how come Toyota has two popular vehicles in pretty much the same value class?